 Why Do Relationships Fail?

 Providing a definite conclusion on the reason behind a failed relationship is impossible.
-All relationships are different, and getting to the bottom of the breakup demands is a lot more complicated than stating a single reason.
+All relationships are different, and getting to the bottom of the breakup is a lot more complicated than stating a single reason.

 - Lack of trust